 Kathy Bellisle and her family started looking into solar back in 2008.
 It just made sense to her and in particular, she liked how it would have such a positive impact on the environment.
 But financially, it was still a very rough go.
-That is until in 2015, some seven years later, when it all started to look doable and she and her family took the plunge into solar for their Foxboro home.
+That is until in 2015, some seven years later, when it all started to look doable and she and her family took the plunge into Massachusetts solar options for their home.
 While her initial environmental motivation was still first and foremost, solar’s ability to truly impact her electric bill and pay her back simply tipped the scales to make something the family could actually do.

 “It dropped to zero within a few months of installing solar,” she said.
 “We have a net meter and accumulate credit on our electric bill that carries us through the winter months when our solar panels produce less electricity.
 Last year we had to cut down a tree that was damaged in a winter storm and our electricity surplus and credit on our account went even higher!”

 As noted, Kathy did have concerns about whether solar was a good investment.
 She wondered if the solar system would produce the promised electricity and about the quality of the panels, installation, and warranties.
 Today she has no regrets about how solar has impacted her life.